EricSmekens/KnockoutJS-brackets/README.md

 ===================

 Knockout extension for brackets.
 It's currently work-in-progress.
-Ideas, contributions and any other support are welcome! :)
+Ideas, contributions and any other support are welcome!
+Especially some creative ideas, features you would like to see!

 ## Release notes